 Part 4.
 Execution times (15 points)

-The process for computing the execution time has two parts: First, you need to get the execution time in seconds and second, you need to convert that into days, hours, minutes, and seconds.
-The second part is standard.
-The first part isn’t difficult, but isn’t obvious.
+The process for computing the execution time has two parts: getting the execution time (in seconds), and converting that into days, hours, minutes, and seconds format.

 /// Returns the number of clock ticks per second.